-my_product_docstring module my_product_docstring.my_product(newbers) Compute the product of a sequence of numbers.
-Parameters: numbers: sequence list of numbers to multiply This Page Show Source Quick search Enter search terms or a module, Returns: s: product : number the final product class or function name.
-Raises: TypeError if argument is not a sequence or sequence contains types that can't be multiplied modules import import: Pitfalls
+test 0 documentation " modules inde my_product_docstring module This Page ny_product_docstring.my_product(numbem) Compute the product of a sequence of numbers.
+Parameters: numbers sequence List of numbers to nutlepy Returns: product number Show Source Quick search Enter search terms or a module, class or function name. the final product Raises: TypeError if argument is not a sequence or sequence contains types that can't be multiplied modules index import import: Pitfalls